Block troublemakers using fail2ban

 Must do speed optimalizations on nginx

-An article, posted almost 8 years ago filed in performance, nginx, server, configuration & cache.
+An article, posted more than 8 years ago filed in performance, nginx, server, configuration & cache.

 Nginx's default configuration needs a bit of extra configuration (at least on Debian systems) to enable gzip and client side caching.
 Two very quick wins for better performing web-apps.